ABdulrahmanMaHER/RMF-System/README.md

 # RMF-System
-SQL Queries that determine the Recency,Frequancy and monetary scores
+SQL Queries that determine the Recency,Frequancy and monetary scores for a given dataset